cweinberger/bpc/README.md

 _Please be aware of this when writing your own tests._

+To use a live MongoDB, set the connectionstring in the environment variable `MONGODB_CONNECTION_TESTING`.

 ## Environment Variable Reference

 BPC supports the following environment variables: